Why I don't do attended mastering sessions

 I used to do attended mastering since I could remember, but I never really feeled comfortable doing that.
 I also noticed that with an attended session the end result was pretty much always less then when people did not attend the session.
 Even before this whole covid19 thing I decided to stop doing attended mastering-sessions, I will explain why.

-A couple of year ago I found an online article about synesthesia and to me that was an eye-opener.
-I never heard of it before and for me it was a natural experience which I had since I was a small kid.
-I thought that this was 'normal behaviour' and everybody experienced the world that way.
+A couple of year ago I found an online article about synesthesia and to me, that was an eye-opener.
+I never heard of it before and to me it was a natural experience which I had since I was a small kid.
+I thought that this was 'normal behaviour' and that everybody experienced the world this way.
 I was wrong..
 Synesthesia in this case means that you will not just listen to music and sound or experience the world as it is, but you will do that in a '4 dimensional way'.
 I experience music in colors, shapes, smell, taste, feeling.
-Without even knowing it, I made use of this synesthesia during mastering.
+Without even realizing it, I made use of 'my synesthesia' during mastering.
 This experience drives me in a certain direction to get to the point where things ‘fall into place’.
 I use the same equipment and plugins for years while I see a lot of mastering-engineers changing their equipment and plugins all the time.
 To me that doesn't work, I need to know all my tools inside out to get to the result I want without thinking about it.
 Thinking to me works in the opposite direction.

 When someone attends the mastering session, I will be distracted and the 'synesthesia experience' will be a lot less.
 Even the energy of having someone around me in the studio distracts me.
-This means I need to listen to it more ‘technically’ and way less by experiencing it, which makes it harder for me to get things in the direction that I want it to.
+This means I need to listen to it more ‘technically’ and way less by experiencing and feeling it, which makes it harder for me to get things in the direction that I want and your music needs.

 For albums it’s sometimes a good idea to come to the studio, but mostly for final (technical) tweaks, listen to the final masters together or for making the sequence/transistions of the album.
 But being part of the mastering session itself?
 I'm sorry, I will not do that anymore.
 I hope it makes sense now.